benwei/bos/Readme.md

 - you need dd for generated the raw floppy image

 ## Ubuntu 10.04, 10.10 and 11.04
+- the most easy way to setup your environment on ubuntu by excuting script

+  sh ./scripts/setup_ubuntu.sh

 - install nasm <br/>

  $ sudo apt-get install nasm <br/>